developer-1997/JavaScript-interview-question/README.md

 # 123-JavaScript-Interview-Questions

+## Question . what is polyfill
+ `A polyfill is a piece of code (usually JavaScript on the Web) used to provide modern functionality on older browsers that do not natively support it.`

 ## Question 1.
 Difference between `undefined` and `not defined` in JavaScript
 > "undefined" indicates that a variable has been declared but not given a value, while "not defined" indicates that a variable does not exist.